UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 To improve the visible output we will carry out some simple analysis of the image, so that we can solve this contrast problem.

-First we examine the general stats of the data (using built-in methods, except for the median, which has to be called from numpy directly):
+First we examine the general stats of the data (using built-in methods, except for the median, which has to be called from NumPy directly):
 ~~~
 print('mean value im1:', imdata.mean())
 print('median value im1:', np.median(imdata))